Travel Vaccines and Advice for Madagascar

 Canadian Embassy in Madagascar

 Canadian consular services can help travellers with many issues they may face including passport services.
-Travelers to Madagascar will use the High Commission of Canada in South Africa for any consular needs.
+Travellers to Madagascar will use the High Commission of Canada in South Africa for any consular needs.

 High Commission of Canada to South Africa